DataDog/documentation/content/en/metrics/overview.md

 ### Available Metrics

 The **Available Metrics** column breaks down your total metric volume by standard and custom metrics over the past month.
-If you're interested in managing your custom metrics volume, see the [Best Practices for Custom Metrics Governance page][25] and the [metrics volume management page][26] for more detailed insights.
+If you're interested in managing your custom metrics volume, see the [Best Practices for Custom Metrics Governance page][25] and the [Metrics Volume Management page][26] for more detailed insights.

 ## Your metrics by source